mghezaiel/VICReg-implementation-/README.md

 ![alt text](https://github.com/mghezaiel/VICReg-implementation-/blob/master/architecture.png)

-Consistency of the learned embeddings (Y and Y') with the input data (X and X') is expected to be achieved through regularization of the projection Z and Z'
+Consistency of the learned embeddings (Y and Y') with the input data (X and X') is expected to be achieved through regularization of the projections Z and Z'

 Regularization is performed by defining the VICReg loss: